The novel of the cartoon of the series.Scream of the Shalka

 and its Ninth Doctor were deemed "alternate universe", and the series is not considered part of the Whoniverse

 canon.
-It did, however, get an official prose sequel: "The Feast of the Stone"
+It did, however, get both a novelisation and an official prose sequel: "The Feast of the Stone"

 - Admiring the Abomination: After swallowing the Shalka's brain slug, the Doctor takes a few minutes to wax poetic about how beautiful their Hive Mind is.